kevinhendricks/ePub3-itizer/README.md

-**ePub3-itizer** is a python 2.7 and python 3.4 output plugin for Sigil that will convert a valid epub2 epub into a valid epub3 epub.
+**ePub3-itizer** is a python 3.4 or later output plugin for Sigil that will convert a valid epub2 epub into a valid epub3 epub.

-Updated: February 12, 2016
+Updated: January 5, 2020

 **Very Important Note**
-Support for this plugin is only provided for Sigil 0.8.6 or later.
+Support for this plugin is only provided for Sigil 0.9.8 or later.
 This plugin requires Sigil 0.8.2 or later to even operate.